Mapping the Territory: Critical Concepts and Issues

 Specialist Supported Project

-This unit enables students to undertake a project that has particular relevance to their own professional practice.
-Students identify and explore significant themes, issues or challenges, select a relevant focus for their project, and appropriate approach/tools/methods.
-Projects might be library, practice, or enquiry-based, but in all cases students are encouraged to develop and demonstrate specialist knowledge through the use of evidence, analysis, reflection and evaluation, as appropriate to their project.
+This unit enables you to undertake a project that has particular relevance to your own professional practice.
+You will identify and explore significant themes, issues or challenges, select a relevant focus for your project, and appropriate approach/tools/methods.
+Projects might be library, practice, or enquiry-based, but in all cases you are encouraged to develop and demonstrate specialist knowledge through the use of evidence, analysis, reflection and evaluation, as appropriate to their project.
 The unit provides an introduction to the nature of knowledge, knowledge generation for practice and enquiry/investigation approaches and underpinning inter/disciplinary footprint.

 Shaping the Future